 Qiskit's prebuilt transpiler pipeline consists of six fundamental stages:

-layout- This pass applies a layout, mapping/assigning the virtual qubits in your circuit to the physical qubits of a backend.
+layout- This pass applies a layout, mapping/assigning the virtual qubits in your circuit to the physical qubits of a system.

-routing- This pass runs after a layout has been applied and will inject gates (i.e., SWAPs) in the original circuit in order to make it compatible with the backend's connectivity/coupling map.
+routing- This pass runs after a layout has been applied and will inject gates (i.e., SWAPs) in the original circuit in order to make it compatible with the system's connectivity/coupling map.

-translation- This pass translates the gates in the circuit to the backend's basis set of instructions.
+translation- This pass translates the gates in the circuit to the system's basis set of instructions.

 optimization- This pass runs an optimization loop to find more efficient decompositions of your quantum circuit until a condition is met (such as a fixed depth).